-!!
-Caution !!

-Trust us when we say your REDGUM Magnificata is a seriously powerful Monoblock system.

-Is it capable of vaporising your speakers?
-Yes, absolutely!!
-(And yes, even if their manufacturer does rate them at a million+ Watts!
-Consider it like being offered a 10,000hp engine for the family car.
-So With its huge power supply, the Magnificata is capable of storing so much energy it can destroy speakers long after the amplifier has been turned off.)

-Whether on initial hook-up

-or

-when making any later alterations ...

-be extremely careful of dislodging input connection leads

-as this can cause massive power swings capable of burning out tweeters instantly.
-(And the rest takes a fraction longer.)

-In short,

-ALWAYS

-Turn off the power to the amplifiers then

-BEFORE changing any connections ...

-DISCONNECT THE SPEAKER CABLES AT THE AMPLIFIER END

-There, you have been warned!
-Now that's all sorted, you can relax into the music.

-Drive safely!!

 REDGUM Audio

-REDGUM Audio

-Amplifolia range

-Magnificata

-Monoblock Passive Pre/Power Amplifier
+Home Theatre system

+RGH900 series

+RGH900p

+RGH900-1

+RGH900-2

 Owner's manual

-REDGUM Audio Pty Ltd 401 Belgrave - Gembrook Rd Emerald, VIC 3782, Australia Ph: +61 3 9001 6788 redgumaudio.com

-ABN 45 093 132 515

 Contents

+Why REDGUM?1

+Unpacking2

+Setting-up your amplifier3

+Connecting your amplifier to other components5

+How to use your REDGUM amplifier7

+Using your unique Dual Mono remote control10

+Achieving the best sound from your system12

+Troubleshooting15

+Specifications18

+Warranty20

+Warranty Registration

 Why REDGUM?
-1

-Unpacking 2

-Setting up your amplifier 3

-Connecting your amplifier to other components 5

-Loudspeaker 5

-DVD Players, CD Players and other components 6

-External power amplifier 7

-Record out 7

-How to use your REDGUM amplifier 8

-Turning the amplifier on and off 8

-Why do I hear sounds when turning on and off 9

-Input source selection 9

-Volume and Balance control 10

-Using your unique Dual Mono remote control 11

-Dual Mono remote control functions 12

-Achieving the best sound from your speakers 13

-Where to put your speakers 13

-Your listening room 14

-Other helpful hints 15

-Troubleshooting 16

-Specifications 19

-Warranty 20

-Warranty Registration 22

-Why REDGUM?

-The River Red Gum is Australia's most widespread and recognised tree, and it produces a wood that is truly unique.
+The river red gum is Australia's most widespread and recognised tree, and it produces a wood that is truly unique.
 It yields the second hardest timber in the world, and this strength saw its widespread use in the railway lines that sprang up to connect the rapidly expanding colonies of early 20th century Australia.
 Its resistance to termites also made it the natural choice for building foundations, and to this day it continues to support some of our most historic structures.

-The River Red Gum can be found on most river banks in mainland Australia, where its roots tap into water stored in the sands and its leaves provide food for the indigenous wildlife.
-Its presence is synonymous with the Australian outback, at once a symbol of life sustaining water and the struggle against a harsh climate.
-When conditions turn dry, the Red Gum will adapt by shedding huge branches from its trunk in an effort to conserve moisture.
-As anyone familiar with camping in the Australian bush will tell you... don't ever pitch your tent underneath a Red Gum tree!
+The river red gum can be found on most river banks in mainland Australia, where its roots tap into water stored in the sands and its leaves provide food for the indigenous wildlife.
+It presence is synonymous with the Australian outback, at once a symbol of life sustaining water and the struggle against a harsh climate.
+When conditions turn dry, the red gum will adapt by shedding huge branches from its trunk in an effort to conserve moisture.
+As anyone familiar with camping in the Australian bush will tell you... don't ever pitch your tent underneath a red gum tree!
 A celebrated part of our culture, it has perhaps been made most famous through the landscape paintings of Hans Heysen and Ronald Bull.

-And while Red Gum wood was in wide use throughout Australia's history, it was not until the invention of the carbide saw that it was possible to cut the wood accurately.
+And while it was in wide use throughout Australia's history, it was not until the invention of the carbide saw that it was possible to cut the wood accurately.
 And only then could the real beauty of this unique hardwood be unveiled.
 When polished it reveals a deep red lustre, highlighted by an intertwining and tightly packed grain structure.
 Fine irregularities add to this beauty, and it is highly sought after as a decorative wood for these unique aesthetic properties.
-No two pieces of Red Gum will match exactly, and this is as it should be.
+No two pieces of red gum will match exactly, and this is as it should be.
 Like our products, each piece is outstanding and unique.

-Now that you've heard the story of the Australian River Red Gum, it's time to listen to your very own REDGUM.
+Now that you've heard the story of the Australian river red gum, it's time to listen to your very own REDGUM.
 We've carefully selected and lovingly crafted each piece before coupling it to some of the finest audio engineering that money can buy.
 The results?
 Stunning!
 Once heard on a REDGUM, such expectations cannot be unheard!

-Unpacking

-Carefully unpack and inspect your new amplifier.
+1 Unpacking There should be two cartons containing your new amplifier system.
+Carefully unpack each one and inspect each component.
 In the first carton there should be:

 - an Owner's Manual

 - the On/Off key

 - a REDGUM key ring

-- 1 Universal touch-screen remote control handset

-- 2 "credit card" remote control handsets, 1 as spare
+- 2 remote control handsets, 1 as spare

-- two RCA interconnects
+- six RCA cables (3 x twin cables)

-- the Preamplifier

-- power cord
+- a power cord

+- the Pre-amplifier.